cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 * If a protocol includes a field that can express floating values ({{fpnocont}}), the protocol's canonicalization needs to specify whether the integer 1.0 is encoded as 0x01, 0xf93c00, 0xfa3f800000, or 0xfb3ff0000000000000.
-Two sensible rules for this are:
+Three sensible rules for this are:
-  1. Encode integral values that fit in 64 bits as values from major types 0 and 1, and other values as the smallest of 16-, 32-, or 64-bit floating point that accurately represents the value, or
+  1. Encode integral values that fit in 64 bits as values from major types 0 and 1, and other values as the smallest of 16-, 32-, or 64-bit floating point that accurately represents the value,
+  1. Encode all values as the smallest of 16-, 32-, or 64-bit floating
+     point that accurately represents the value, even for integral values, or
   1. Encode all values as 64-bit floating point.

   If NaN is an allowed value, the protocol needs to pick a single